Modern spy satellites in an age of space wars | DW | 25.08.2020

 "Technically, the boundary has become very blurred and the best of the civilian satellites are taking pictures that would only have been available to military people less than 20 years ago," says Norris.

-Military satellites do allow a government to decide where it wants to look without having to ask anyone or anyone else knowing.
-And you can avoid your data being compromised, whereas a commercial satellite might be subject to that.

-But governments do also profit from the many commercial satellites out there.
+And governments do profit from the many commercial, hi-resolution satellites out there.

 "These companies are spilling out vast amounts of images and all you have to do is pick that stuff up.
 You've no need to hack in," says Baker.
 "Governments buy up information via third-parties and often it's companies selling products in good faith to other companies, whose sole purpose is to pass that data onto governments."

+But governments do still like to decide where their satellites look without having to ask anyone, or anyone else knowing, and a military satellite allows for that.
+It's also less likely that your data will be compromised, whereas a commercial satellite might be more vulnerable.

-Even despite the rapidly growing number of satellites, there's so much going on that there still aren't enough satellites to cover everything, everywhere, says Baker.
+The number of active satellites keeps growing.
+But there's so much going in the world on that there still aren't enough to cover everything, everywhere, says Baker.

 But that may have benefits, too — little bits of spy satellite can hide in all that mess and connect wirelessly to create a "virtual satellite," says Baker.
 "There are sleeper satellites which look like debris.
 You launch all the parts separately and disperse them into various orbits.
 So, you would have sensors on one bit, an amplifier on another bit, a processor on another, and they'll be orbiting relatively immersed in space debris."

-"Space debris is very good for the space defence industry," says Baker, "because the more there is, the more you can hide in it."
+"Space debris is very good for the space defense industry," says Baker, "because the more there is, the more you can hide in it."

 So, governments still like secrets, even open secrets.